 • 314 (number to be verified) people tested for the AIDS virus

-• 350+ volunteeers served water, provided medical assistance, organized and served food, directed traffic, registered participants and assisted with timing.
+• 300+ volunteers served water, provided medical assistance, organized and served food, directed traffic, registered participants and assisted with timing.

 • 46 (number to be verified) men were circumcised which reduces the spread of HIV.

-• 300 orphans were examined by Dr. Richard Sartori, a pediatrician from Garden City Pediatrics, Dr. Alex Hyppolite of Manhattan, Dr. Julian Howard of Australia, Dr. Joshua Muga of Nyanza Province, and Dr. Benson Bonyo, a Kenyan-American doctor and his medical team from Akron, Ohio.
+• 255 orphans were examined by Dr. Richard Sartori, a pediatrician from Garden City Pediatrics, Dr. Alex Hyppolite of Manhattan, Dr. Julian Howard of Australia, Dr. Joshua Muga of Nyanza Province, and Dr. Benson Bonyo, a Kenyan-American doctor and his medical team from Akron, Ohio.